Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Main results

-Figure~\ref{fig:lemma2_visual_combined} provides an intuitive visual illustration of the Lemma.
-The figures are separated into two cases: one without any self-loops and one with a single self-loop.
-In each case, the SCG $\SCG$ is shown alongside two examples of corresponding FT-MPDAGs, ($\MPDAG_1$ and $\MPDAG_2$ for the case without self-loop, $\MPDAG_3$ and $\MPDAG_4$, for the case with self-loop) derived from $\SCG$.
-In $\MPDAG_1$, the edge between $X_t$ and $Y_t$ is necessarily oriented according to the first Meek rule, $Y_{t-1} \to Y_t \to X_t$ (given that $Y_{t-1}\to Y_t$ is oriented by temporal order).
-In $\MPDAG_2$, the edge between $X_t$ and $Y_t$ is oriented due to the unshielded collider $Y_{t-1}\to X_t \leftarrow Y_t$.
+Figure~\ref{fig:lemma2_visual_combined} provides an intuitive visual illustration of Lemma~\ref{lemma:bidir_singleSL}.
+The figures are separated into two cases: one corresponds to an SCG $\SCG_1$ without any self-loop (top) and one corresponds to an SCG $\SCG_2$ with a single self-loop (bottom).
+In each case, the SCG is shown alongside two examples of compatible FT-MPDAGs, ($\MPDAG_1^1$ and $\MPDAG_2^1$ for the case without self-loop, $\MPDAG_1^2$ and $\MPDAG_2^2$, for the case with self-loop).
+In $\MPDAG_1^1$, the edge between $X_t$ and $Y_t$ is necessarily oriented according to Meek-Rule 1, $Y_{t-1} \to Y_t \to X_t$ (given that $Y_{t-1}\to Y_t$ is oriented by temporal order).
+In $\MPDAG_2^1$, the edge between $X_t$ and $Y_t$ is oriented due to the unshielded collider $Y_{t-1}\to X_t \leftarrow Y_t$.
 Note that this Meek rule and the unshielded collider are applied because the triplet $(Y_{t-1}, X_t, Y_t)$ is always unshielded due to the absence of self-loops.
-In $\MPDAG_3$, if the edge between $X_t$ and $Y_t$ were oriented in the opposite direction, $Y_t \leftarrow X_t$, this would contradict the SCG $\SCG$, as no edge would then point from $S_\mathbb{X}$ to $S_\mathbb{Y}$.
+In $\MPDAG_1^2$, if the edge between $X_t$ and $Y_t$ were oriented in the opposite direction, $Y_t \leftarrow X_t$, this would contradict the SCG $\SCG$, as no edge would then point from $S_\mathbb{X}$ to $S_\mathbb{Y}$.
 Therefore, the edge must be oriented as $X_t \to Y_t$ in all compatible DAGs and hence in the FT-MPDAG.
-In $\MPDAG_2$, the situation is more similar to the case without self-loops: the edge between $X_{t-1}$ and $Y_t$ is oriented according to the first Meek rule, $X_{t-1} \to Y_t \to X_t$.
+In $\MPDAG_2^2$, the situation is more similar to the case without self-loops: the edge between $X_{t-1}$ and $Y_t$ is oriented according to Meek-Rule 1, $X_{t-1} \to Y_t \to X_t$.

-From Lemma~\ref{lemma:directed_edge} and~\ref{lemma:bidir_singleSL}, it immediately follows that for an SCG $\SCG$ without self-loops, any FT-MPDAG $\MPDAG$ based on $\SCG$ contains no unoriented edges: it is an FT-DAG.
+From Lemma~\ref{lemma:directed_edge} and~\ref{lemma:bidir_singleSL}, it immediately follows that for an SCG $\SCG$ without self-loops, any FT-MPDAG $\MPDAG$ based on $\SCG$ contains no unoriented edges (it is an FT-DAG).

-At this stage, the only potentially unoriented edges in the FT-MPDAG are instantaneous edges whose corresponding macro-variables are bidirected in the SCG and each contain a self-loop.
-The following lemma further restricts the possibility of unoriented edges in the FT-MPDAG by stating that such edges are oriented whenever an unshielded collider exists in the SCG.
+At this stage, the only potentially unoriented edges in the FT-MPDAG are instantaneous edges whose corresponding macro-variables that are bidirected in the SCG and each contain a self-loop.
+Lemma~\ref{lemma:bidir+UC} further restricts the possibility of unoriented edges in the FT-MPDAG by stating that such edges are oriented whenever there exists a node that is a parent of one macro-node but not of the other.